AWS Management Console

 • To use an EC2 instance profile or ECS profile, select the AWS Management Console cloud type, and leave the Enable Environment Variables box unchecked.

-• For IAM roles with or without Remote Identities as a connection, select the AWS Management Console cloud type, and leave the Enable Environment Variables box unchecked.
+• For IAM roles with or without Identity Aliases as a connection, select the AWS Management Console cloud type, and leave the Enable Environment Variables box unchecked.
 Use the Enable Environment Variables option when you have an AWS user profile configured on the gateway box for the local account running the gateway process (that is, an EC2 IAM role).

 • To use an AWS profile configured on the Gateway, select the AWS Management Console cloud type, and leave the Enable Environment Variables box unchecked.